elgoli/restconf-client/README.md

 # restconf-client
-This is a client package for configuring a Router's RESTCONF agent.
+This is a client package for configuring Routers via RESTCONF API.

 ## Installation Guideline
 You can use the following command to add restconf-client as a dependency to your Go program.